booktrawler/tom-rhodes-blog/src/posts/blog/stories/2024/July/service-highlight-the-importance-of-helping-those-in-need/2024-07-08-service-highlight-the-importance-of-helping-those-in-need-68.md

 ---
 title: "A Cup of Kindness - Tom's Stories 68"
-date: 2024-07-08
+date: "2024-07-08"
 permalink: "stories/2024/July/service-highlight-the-importance-of-helping-those-in-need/"
-description: The story of the Rhodes family and their encounter with Lily, a young woman in need, is a poignant tale of faith, family, and the transformative power of compassion.
-Through their selfless act of kindness, the family finds renewed purpose and spiritual growth, inspiring them to continue serving those in their community who are struggling.
+description: "The story of the Rhodes family and their encounter with Lily, a young woman in need, is a poignant tale of faith, family, and the transformative power of compassion.
+Through their selfless act of kindness, the family finds renewed purpose and spiritual growth, inspiring them to continue serving those in their community who are struggling."
-theme: Family Dynamics, Parenting Challenges, Grief and Loss, Spiritual Growth, Pastoral Guidance
+theme: "[Family Dynamics, Parenting Challenges, Grief and Loss, Spiritual Growth, Pastoral Guidance]"
 tags: "Tom's Stories"
 ---
 #A Cup of Kindness